 Tallahassee, Florida 32399

-RE: DS 2021-005
+RE: DS 2021-005 (ID # 24227125)

-Mr. Madani;
+Dear Mr. Madani:

-Thank you for taking time to speak with me and describe the process for this DEC statement that is pending for the Florida Building Commission.
-Saint Lucie County believes we have a direct interest in the outcome as the question appears to relate specifically to a property located in St Lucie County and resembles a residential structure that has previously received a certificate of occupancy.
-Based upon application of the codes and rules applicable to the subdivision where the applicant has proposed a structure to be constructed under permit number 2012-0614 and the property previously completed under permit number 1807-0413, we believe this request is closely related to this construction.
-It is our understanding, based on our conversations that you understood this request to be based on future construction to be applied for by the applicant and ensuring the design of a proposed project complies with the governing rules.
-While that may be a part of the request, the references and question presented appear to be more related to projects previously completed or already pending permit at this time.
+Thank you for taking time to speak with me and describing the process for this petition for a DEC statement that is pending for the Florida Building Commission.
+St. Lucie County believes we have a direct interest in the outcome as the question appears to relate specifically to a property located in St. Lucie County.

-While the exact address of the property associated with this Declaratory Statement has not been provided, the request appears to be for an design permitted to another property located in the same area, previously inspected, completed and seaward of the Coastal Construction Control Line (CCCL).
-The development where the structure is being proposed contains existing residences and residences under construction which are both seaward and landward of the CCCL.
+The development where the structure is being proposed contains existing residences and residences under construction which are both seaward and landward of the Coastal Construction Control Line (CCCL).
 The buildable envelopes are located landward of the primary dune and all FEMA “V” zone Special Flood Hazard Areas (SFHA) are located to the east of any buildable envelope.
 Some of the area is identified as a Special Flood Hazard Area and shows on the FIRM as zone “AE” for rising water.
-It is important to note there is no identified Coastal High Hazard Area at this location.
+It is important to note that there is no identified Coastal High Hazard Area at this location.
 Please see the attached flood zone identification on the attached map.

-If this is the area of discussion, the project as described in the request mirrors a structures floor plan and dimensions which exists within the jurisdictional boundaries of St Lucie County.
-The Watersong development is an ongoing development that has multiple phases.
+If this is an area of discussion, the Watersong development is an ongoing development that has multiple phases.
 A portion of the development is seaward of the CCCL and a portion is landward of the CCCL.
 Some of the lots in the development have a buildable envelope that is partially or wholly located in a FEMA AE zone.
 The FEMA AE zones in this area require a Base Flood Elevation (BFE) of 5 or 6 NAVD.
 St Lucie County requires one (1) foot of freeboard and the proposals submitted to date have been designed with the lowest slab, generally the structural garage slab at an elevation of 8 (NAVD).
 It is important to note that none of the buildable portions of the property within this development are located in a FEMA “V” Special Flood Hazard Area nor is any portion of the property located in a Coastal High Hazard Zone.